 Sure, there’s a lot of the same old, same old each year when it comes to concrete products, systems and all things decorative that we see at trade shows each winter.
 We can also throw away all the “nano” and “alpha particle” pixie dust marketing garbage that looks good in print but is just a new ribbon on the same old package.
 But when we move past the sales pitch, bypass the repeat products and stop looking for earth-shattering developments, we see there actually is a lot of “new” out there.
 Often, it’s right in front of our eyes.

-I think most of us are looking to be blown away by some earth-shattering new technology or methodology.
+I think most of us are looking to find something that blows us away with some earth-shattering new technology or methodology.
 Take for instance the cell phone.
 I recently heard a speaker talk about how the cell phone industry has changed over the last decade.
 He noted when the new generation of smart phones first appeared, it was groundbreaking and lifechanging.

 Since then, however, the innovation hasn’t decreased but it has become more subtle.
 Today, the changes — like a better camera or curved glass screen — are less earth-shattering, but innovative nonetheless.
 I think this is where we are in the decorative industry.
 The core decorative markets are established and arguably there hasn’t been much new regarding major breakthroughs the last few years.
 The innovation and what is “new,” much like the smart phone industry, has been subtle.